 Things to be aware of when consolidating your pension

 Before you consolidate your pensions, it’s important to work out the costs involved.
 Some pension schemes may, for example, charge you an exit penalty if you move your money elsewhere.
 If there is one, you’ll need to weigh up whether this is worth paying for the benefits of consolidating.
-Always seek independent pension advice before deciding on whether consolidation is appropriate for you.

 You should also check whether you’ll lose any benefits if you transfer out of your existing pensions.
 For example, if one of your current pensions offers you the ability to take more than 25% of your fund tax-free, you may decide you’re better off keeping it.
 If you belong to a final salary or any other pension offering safeguarded benefits, transferring might not be the most appropriate solution as you could lose out on a guaranteed level of pension in the future, and you must seek professional financial advice if you’re considering taking this route.